datenkollektiv/spring-boot-exist-angular-todo-app/Readme.md

 ## Learn more

-You can find the tutorial for this application on my blog -
+You can find the original tutorial for this application on the blog -

 <https://www.callicoder.com/spring-boot-mongodb-angular-js-rest-api-tutorial/>